 In the last 20 years the main affectations detected planet were not visibly caused by the tourism sector, however the more information there is and it comes to the different groups that make up the sector, it has been identified and expanded disclosure of the powerful magnitude its impacts and the importance to do and not to do sustainable actions for the conservation of the planet.

-Currently there are increasingly rating agencies that evaluate sustainable actions in various sectors and major hotel groups, where being five star is only the elementary part to attract users more demanding, but the distinction of being sustainable hotel seeks to satisfy their own needs to perform its activities with the least impact on the planet.
-However the owners offer these groups are constantly inquiring experiences to innovate and ensure that their activity is sustainable.
+Currently, there are increasingly rating agencies that evaluate sustainable actions in various sectors and major hotel groups, where being five stars is only the elementary part to attract users more demanding, but the distinction of being sustainable hotel seeks to satisfy their own needs to perform its activities with the least impact on the planet.
+However, the owners offer these groups are constantly inquiring experiences to innovate and ensure that their activity is sustainable.

-Nowadays if you do not make a disclosure of your activity (in your organization), your activity is not known and therefore is inert.
-So for the marketing of products and services of the tourism sector both generated and exchanged information on social networks, such as the conservation of the planet are two completely convergent themes, and is the current sustainable source of tourism business sector.
+Nowadays, if you do not disclose your activity (in your organization), your activity is not known and therefore is inert.
+So for the marketing of products and services of the tourism sector, both generated and exchanged information on social networks, such as the conservation of the planet are two completely convergent themes, and is the current sustainable source of tourism business sector.

-Of course this brief reflection is the top of the iceberg of sustainability that the tourism sector has integrated naturally in its evolution as a business and activity, whose approach to sustainability was the environment for the conservation of the planet.
-However necessary to satisfy the needs of human beings to learn and evolve activity within the tourism sector has other social sustainability approach.
+Of course, this brief reflection is the top of the iceberg of sustainability that the tourism sector has integrated naturally in its evolution as a business and activity, whose approach to sustainability was the environment for the conservation of the planet.
+However necessary to satisfy the needs of human beings to learn and evolve activity within the tourism sector has other social sustainability approaches.

 Between January 1st and August 18th, 2019, forest fires have increased 83% compared to the same period of 2018, according to the National Space Research Institute of Brazil (INPE).
 According to the INPE satellite images, more than 70,000 spotlights were produced, of which more than half were located in the Amazon region.
 However, fires are not the only elements that are devastating the Amazon rainforest, the country’s deforestation has reached its highest level in the last 10 years.